 What you enjoyed and didn’t enjoy – and what you found easy and challenging – about these factors is likely to have influenced your career choice.
-So, for example, if you really enjoyed working closely with clients during your part-time retail job, did this influence your decision to apply to the retail management scheme?
+So, for example, if you really enjoyed working closely with clients during your part-time retail job, did this influence your decision to apply to the Simply Food store management scheme?

 Things to remember when writing your Marks & Spencer graduate CV

 - Marks & Spencer emphasises a commitment to being a sustainable retailer in its ‘Plan A’ initiative (which is worth reading).
 Including any examples you have of being involved in voluntary work, charity or environmental work on your CV will indicate to M&S recruiters that you share the retailer’s values

-- As you are not asked to write a covering letter, you could include a short personal statement/career aim at the top, explaining the type of role you are interested in, the career path you want to take (eg eventually become a buyer) and why you want to work for M&S. If you choose to do this, ensure it is very focused on the role at M&S. Read our article on whether to include a personal profile.
+- As you are not asked to write a covering letter, you could include a short personal statement/career aim at the top of your CV, explaining the type of role you are interested in, the career path you want to take (eg eventually become a buyer) and why you want to work for M&S. If you choose to do this, ensure it is very focused on the role at M&S. Read our article on whether to include a personal profile.